 E-Invoicing for UAE Free Zone Companies: Are You Exempt?

-If you're running a company in a UAE free zone—whether it's JAFZA, DMCC, DAFZA, ADGM, DIFC, or another—you've probably heard a rumor: "Free zone companies don't have to comply with FTA rules.
+If you're running a company in a UAE free zone—whether it's JAFZA, DMCC, DAFZA, ADGM, DIFC, or another—you've probably heard a rumor: "Free zone companies don't have to comply with the e-invoicing mandate.
 We're exempt."

-Let's dig into what the FTA actually says, why free zone companies think they're exempt, and what you need to do to stay compliant.
+Let's look at what Ministerial Decisions 243 & 244 of 2025 actually say, why free zone companies think they're exempt, and what you need to do to stay compliant.

 If your free zone company: